A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Domain Decomposition for mixed boundary conditions

 \section{Domain Decomposition for mixed boundary conditions}

-The domain decomposition introduces an interface boundary $\Gamma_{\rm int}$ to split the domain $\Omega=\Omega_1\cup\Omega_2$, where $\Omega_1\cap\Omega_2=\emptyset$ holds, such that the boundaries of the subdomains are given as $\partial\Omega_1=\overline{\Gamma}_1\cup\overline{\Gamma}_{\rm int}$ and $\partial\Omega_2=\overline{\Gamma}_2\cup\overline{\Gamma}_{\rm int}$ (cf. Fig \ref{fig:dom_part}).
+\revone{It has been shown that in order to solve problem \eqref{eq:co-energy-system} numerically, either system \eqref{eq:systemL*} or system \eqref{eq:systemL} can be used.
+These systems are differential algebraic as the essential imposition of the boundary data leads to constraints imposed on the dynamics.
+The idea behind the domain decomposition approach is to introduce} an interface boundary $\Gamma_{\rm int}$ to split the domain $\Omega=\Omega_1\cup\Omega_2$, where $\Omega_1\cap\Omega_2=\emptyset$ holds, such that the boundaries of the subdomains are given as $\partial\Omega_1=\overline{\Gamma}_1\cup\overline{\Gamma}_{\rm int}$ and $\partial\Omega_2=\overline{\Gamma}_2\cup\overline{\Gamma}_{\rm int}$ (cf. Fig \ref{fig:dom_part}).
 This interface boundary is chosen freely.
-The idea of the discretization is to use both formulations \ref{eq:int_by_parts_L} and \ref{eq:int_by_parts_L*} concurrently to achieve natural boundary imposition for both boundary causalities.
-This means applying the formulations \ref{eq:int_by_parts_L} to the $\Omega_1$ subdomain and \ref{eq:int_by_parts_L*} to $\Omega_2$.
-To ensure proper coupling on the interface $\Gamma_{\rm int}$ consider the inputs and outputs from the port-Hamiltonian systems \ref{eq:pH-system-L*} and \ref{eq:pH-system-L}.
-The boundary inputs and outputs for $\Omega_1$ include boundary condition for the problem and the input along the interconnection boundary
+The idea of the discretization is to use both formulations \eqref{eq:weak_conforming_L} and \eqref{eq:weak_conforming_L*} concurrently to achieve natural boundary imposition for both boundary \revone{inputs}.
+This means applying the formulations \eqref{eq:weak_conforming_L} to the $\Omega_1$ subdomain and \eqref{eq:weak_conforming_L*} to $\Omega_2$.
+To ensure proper coupling on the interface $\Gamma_{\rm int}$ consider the inputs and outputs from the port-Hamiltonian systems \eqref{eq:pH-system-L*} and \eqref{eq:pH-system-L}.
+The boundary inputs and outputs for $\Omega_1$ include the boundary condition for the problem and the input along the interconnection boundary

 For the $\Omega_2$ domain one input will be the actual boundary condition and a second input represent the exchange of information along the interface